 You will be emailed a receipt immediately after you book.
 The receipt will contain all the necessary information that you will need.
 Please remember to arrive at the KBC Shipyard Store 15 minutes prior to your scheduled departure time.

-You should.
+Yes tickets must be purchased in advance.
 With only 14 tickets per trip, tours often sell out (but are never crowded).
 Book as far in advance as you can to guarantee your desired day and time.
-However, you may get lucky and be able to purchase a ticket at the time of the tour.

 Yes!
 We do offer multiple private charters.
 To inquire further, please email or call us to reserve your excursion.
 Please keep in mind that availability is limited and we do recommend booking as far in advance as possible to lock in your desired date and time.